 - Empathy: Measuring the company’s ability to understand and empathize with customers and their needs.
 This can be done by tracking the number of customer visits, customer interviews, and customer journey mapping activities.
 In addition, the emergence of sentiment analysis across customer contact points allows customers to map out what is driving customers’ or employees’ levels of anxiety.
 These anxieties are gateways to discovering new unmet needs.

 - User-centered design: Measuring the company’s ability to design products and services that meet customer needs.
 This can be done by tracking the percentage of products and services developed through user-centered design methods.
 Using user-centered research, from eye tracking to several steps and corresponding friction points lays a strong foundation for potential areas to deliver value.
+As a practice manager, you need access to accurate, up-to-date data to make informed decisions.
+A practice management software in Australia gives you real-time insights into your performance.

 Metric Two: The Resilience Of The Company Value Proposition